Home Reports Australia Beauty Ecommerce Industry Report

 Instagram Remains the Dominant Organic Social Channel

-TikTok Contribution Remains Modest and Volatile
+TikTok Contribution Remains Modest but Structurally Present

-Organic Social Traffic Surges in Early 2026
+Organic Social as a Traffic Category Surged in Early 2026

 Website Performance for Australia Beauty Stores